Bali with kids? The best 7 day Ubud itinerary for families

 Top tip- Get your FREE sarongs that are available to borrow at the temple entrance

-Ubud is a fantastic place to visit with kids.
-This cultural heart has so much to offer but this week-long itinerary for travelling with kids will introduce you to some of the best activities in Ubud, Bali.
+This cultural heart has so much to offer but this 7 day Itinerary for Ubud for travelling with kids will introduce you to some of the best activities, just mix and match to suit your needs.